Aunjanue Ellis-Taylor

 Aunjanue L. Ellis-Taylor (/ˈɑːnʒənuː/; Ellis; born February 21, 1969) is an American actress.
 She has received several accolades, including nominations for an Academy Award, a Golden Globe Award, and two Primetime Emmy Awards.

 She has appeared in numerous films, including Men of Honor (2000), Undercover Brother (2002), Ray (2004), Freedomland (2006), The Taking of Pelham 123 (2009), The Help (2011), The Birth of a Nation (2016), and If Beale Street Could Talk (2018).
 For her portrayal of Oracene Price in the sports drama King Richard (2021), she was nominated for the Academy Award for Best Supporting Actress.
 She has since starred in The Color Purple (2023), Origin (2023), and Nickel Boys (2024).

 On television, Ellis had regular and recurring roles in the series High Incident (1996–1997), The Practice (1999), True Blood (2008), and The Mentalist (2010–2013).
 She also appeared in several television films, such as Gifted Hands: The Ben Carson Story (2009), Abducted: The Carlina White Story (2013), and The Clark Sisters: First Ladies of Gospel (2020), as well as the miniseries The Book of Negroes (2015) and series Quantico (2015–2017).
 She was nominated for two Primetime Emmy Awards for her roles in the miniseries When They See Us (2019) and the series Lovecraft Country (2021).

 Early life

-Ellis was born in San Francisco, and raised on her grandmother's farm in Magnolia.
+Ellis was born in San Francisco, and raised on her grandmother's farm in Magnolia, Mississippi.
 She attended Tougaloo College before transferring to Brown University, where she completed her Bachelor of Arts in African-American studies.
 She also studied acting with Jim Barnhill and John Emigh.
 During her years at Brown University, Ellis made her debut in a student play.
 She went on to study acting in the Graduate Acting Program at New York University's Tisch School of the Arts.
 She is a member of Delta Sigma Theta sorority.